adlenexess/LMS-for-Lucknow-University/README.md

 - **Factory Method (Practical form via Factory-like construction)**
   - JavaFX view loading is centralized through `FXMLLoader` in `MainApp` to create/show scenes from FXML paths.

-## License

-Add your license here (e.g., MIT) if you plan to publish this repository.